PierreExeter/jaco-gym/README.md

 # Jaco Gym Environment
 An OpenAI Gym environment for the Jaco2 robotic arm by Kinova.
 The environment is implemented both for the real arm and the Gazebo simulator.
+The goal is to bring the arm's end effector as close as possible to the target green ball.
+The target position is initialised randomly at the beginning of each episode.

 ![Jaco Gazebo](/images/jaco_training.gif)

 ## Installation

 1. Install [ROS](http://wiki.ros.org/ROS/Installation).

-ROS Melodic on Ubuntu 18.04
+* ROS Melodic on Ubuntu 18.04

-or

-ROS Kinetic on Ubuntu 16.04
+* ROS Kinetic on Ubuntu 16.04

 2. Install and configure your [Catkin workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).

 3. Install dependencies for the Kinova-ros package, as indicated [here](https://github.com/Kinovarobotics/kinova-ros/wiki/Gazebo).